uberVU/react-guide/component-mixin-lib.md

 Since we use LESS, the mixin/lib part is confusing, because they're both technically _mixins._ But even though they are the same type of entity, they are split by responsibility.

-Libs contain design elements shared between components, while mixins contain specific functionality (usually a function with arguments), like a type of shadow or a formula for border radius.
-Think of libs as something strictly coupled to one project, while mixins as something useful to open source.
+### So where does my style go?

+1. If you're styling a reusable element from the UI design, make a lib out of it.
+2. If the reusable style contains generic functionality–like a formula for border radius, or something you would open source–put it in a mixin.
+These are usually functions with parameters.
+3. If the style belongs to one component only, put it in that compoenent's corresponding style file.